jbcoe/value_types/DRAFT.md

 ```

 21. _Effects_: `allocator` is direct-non-list-initialized with `alloc`.
 If
     `other` is valueless, `*this` is valueless.
+Otherwise, if `alloc == other.alloc`
-Otherwise, constructs an object
-    of type `polymorphic` that either owns the owned value of other, making
+    either constructs an object of type `polymorphic` that owns the owned value
-    `other` valueless; or, owns an object of the same type constructed from
+    of other, making`other` is valueless; or, owns an object of the same type
-    the owned value of `other` using the specified allocator, considering that
+    constructed from the owned value of `other` using the specified allocator,
-    owned value as an rvalue.
+    considering that owned value as an rvalue.
+Otherwise constructs an object of
+    type `polymorphic` using the specified allocator, considering that owned
+    value as an rvalue.

 22. _[Note: The use of this function may require that `T` be a complete type
     dependent on behavour of the allocator. — end note]_